 Gertrude Boyle is called chairman and, occasionally, one tough mother.
-The octogenarian and face of Columbia Sportswear's "tough mother" and "tested tough" ads heads one of the global powerhouses in the development, marketing, and distribution of active outerwear.
+The nonagenarian and face of Columbia Sportswear's "tough mother" and "tested tough" ads heads one of the global powerhouses in the development, marketing, and distribution of active outerwear.
 Columbia's trademark Bugaboo parka with weatherproof shell put the company on the map in upscale outdoor wear.
-Columbia offers performance apparel for a variety of activities, as well as sportswear accessories, boots, and rugged footwear, sold under brands Columbia, Mountain Hardwear, Sorel, and Montrail.
+Columbia offers performance apparel for a variety of activities, as well as sportswear accessories, boots, and rugged footwear, sold under the Columbia, Mountain Hardwear, Sorel, prAna, and Montrail brands.
 Founded as a hat company in 1938, Columbia Sportswear is controlled by the Boyle family and run by president and CEO Tim Boyle, son of Gert.

-Columbia Sportswear's operations are divided between two product categories: The largest category, apparel, accessories, and equipment, generates about 80% of the company's total sales.
-Footwear, including Sorel brand boots, accounts for the rest.
-The sportswear maker also operates 55 outlet stores and eight branded stores in the US in high-profile locations, including Chicago, Seattle, and its home city Portland.
+Columbia Sportswear's operations are divided between two product categories: The largest category, apparel, accessories, and equipment, generated 78% of the company's total sales during 2015.
+Footwear, including Sorel brand boots, accounted for the rest.

 Sales and Marketing

-Columbia's products are primarily sold through wholesale distributors to specialty outdoor and sporting goods stores and major retail chains.
-The company sells directly to consumers through domestic and international banner retail outlets and stores (Columbia-operated and dealer-operated) as well as online (launched in 2009).
+Columbia's products are primarily sold through 8,000-plus wholesale distributors to specialty outdoor and sporting goods stores and major retail chains.
+The company also sells directly to consumers through domestic and international banner retail outlets and stores (Columbia-operated and dealer-operated) as well as online.
 In countries where it does not trade, the Columbia sells to about two dozen independent distributors.
 Almost all of Columbia's items are made in Asia by independent manufacturers.

 The company uses a variety of media to market its products, including online advertising and social media sites, TV, and print.
 It also sponsors events and operates branded and outlet retail stores in high-profile locations.